iblech/lets-play-agda/Padova2025/ProvingBasics/Equality/Vectors.lagda.md

 ### Method 2: Heterogeneous equality

 Alternatively, we can introduce so-called *heterogeneous equality*.
-However, the `iconv` function presented below requires the
+However, the `icong` function presented below requires the
 [K axiom](https://agda.readthedocs.io/en/latest/language/without-k.html)
 which is incompatible with Cubical Agda.
 We hence only include this alternative here as a comment.